dfireBird/chip-8/README.md

 ```

 ## Usage
-To start the installed chip8 with ROM file path as the only argument:
+To start the installed chip-octo with ROM file path as the only argument:
 ```
-$ chip8 <rom_file_path>
+$ chip-octo <rom_file_path>
 ```
 or if you are working on source and wanna launch with Cargo:
 ```